Code-Institute-Submissions/milestone-project-61/TESTING.md

 - The company logo is displayed as a the split logo occupying two lines.
 - The company logo does not load with the expected delay.
     - On investigation, I have found this is because I deleted the delay class form the image.
 I have added this back and the animation now works and the logo loads after pageload with a delay of one second.
 - The call to action button loads after a delay.
-On click, the button and text turn gold and the page scrolls to the About section.
+On click, the button and text turn gold and the gold wave effect can be breifly seen before the page scrolls to the About section.

 #### Home: Tablet
 #### Home: Desktop